Glazed stoneware with inlaid slip

 An important early work by Tatsuzo Shimaoka (1919-2007).
 The distinctive decorative pattern on this piece is a fine example of the inlaid slip technique that led to Shimaoka being awarded title of National Living Treasure (Ningen Kokuho).
 Slightly concave interior resting on a raised foot ring.

-From a Massachusetts collector who acquired numerous works by Tatsuzo Shimaoka and Shoji Hamada over a period of decades.
+From a Massachusetts collector who acquired numerous early works by Tatsuzo Shimaoka and Shoji Hamada.

 Tatsuzo Shimaoka was the leading disciple and student of Shoji Hamada (1894-1978), whom he succeeded as the preeminent potter of Mashiko, the ceramic-producing town northeast of Tokyo.
 Shimaoka, like Hamada before him, was well known outside Japan as well as within, and in 1996 was appointed a Living National Treasure by the Japanese government.